uhh-lt/kaldi-tuda-de/README.md

 # Open source distant speech recipe for building German acoustic models with KALDI
 The speech corpus has been recorded using a Microsoft Kinect and three other microphones in parallel at Technische Universität Darmstadt.
 The corpus compromises ~31h of training data per microphone and 5h seperated into development and test partitions.
-The speech data has been recorded using the [KisRecord software](http://kisrecord.sourceforge.net/)
+The speech data has been recorded using the [KisRecord software](http://kisrecord.sourceforge.net/).

 The current recipe trains and tests exlusively on the training and test partitions of the Microsoft Kinect beamformed and noise reduced audio data.

-The scripts will ask you where to place larger files and can download all neccesary files (audio, German texts, phoneme dictionary) to train the acoustic and language models.
+The scripts will ask you where to place larger files and can download all neccesary files (speech corpus, German texts, phoneme dictionaries) to train the acoustic and language models.
+You can also download these resources manually, see Section "Getting data files separately" down below.

 ## Prerequsites